 Have a movie marathon of classic autumn movies.

-You can find some suggestions of great fall movies here.
+You can find suggestions of some great fall movies here.
 Or choose your favorite scary/scary-ish movies and get a jump on Halloween.
 I could watch Hocus Pocus over and over again!
+And I’m super excited for Hocus Pocus 2.
 Popcorn, mugs of warm fall drinks, and cozy blankets are bonuses.

 Bake a pie from scratch.

 Or at least mostly from scratch.
 You can use a store-bought crust if you want.
 I won’t tell.